gbhgis/issues/README.md

 issues
 ======

-Please raise any issues or questions you have with any of the GBHGIS websites or APIs
+PUBLIC ISSUES!
+Please raise any issues, or questions, you have with any of the GBHGIS websites, APIs, etc